KT Miniatures & Friends

 Who Are The Exhibitors?

-There is room for up to 20 stand holders who will be housed within both the Large and Small Barns.
+The 21 amazing stand holders listed below will be housed within both the Large and Small Barns.
 Some of the stand holders I have known throughout my 23 years of trading, and some I know by reputation only, but I thank them all for agreeing to come and support this event.
-Stand holders will continue to be added to the list below only as and when firm confirmation has been received.

 Al’Turn’Ative Proportions – Distinctive 1/12th & 1/24th scale handcrafted miniatures made from local exotic woods, Trustone, Corian, acrylics, and resins.
 Standard/Table and Art Deco style lamps (specialty miniatures) and many other collectable items.
 Email: firstname.lastname@example.org / Phone: 07775 694051